Shaping Bend’s Future

 In 2024, the state legislature passed Senate Bill 1537, which includes a menu of tools to help Oregon communities tackle their housing shortages.
 One of the tools in the bill is an expedited, one-time UGB expansions of up to 100 acres for cities with a population of 25,000 or greater.
 To be eligible to use this tool, cities must demonstrate a need for both housing and land.
 At least 30 percent of the housing built is subject to middle income affordability restrictions — and use of this tool must include Complete Community concept planning.

 LandWatch doesn’t believe this optional tool is necessary, as it pulls staff focus and city resources away from other, more effective housing approaches and tools, which we outline below.
 It also ‘cuts to the front of the line’ and leapfrogs the more critical and holistic plan for our future: Bend’s 20 year Growth Plan.
-However, this tool is allowed under state law and the City has decided to move forward with using this tool within this timeline:
+This tool is allowed under state law, the City has qualified to use it, and the City is sending strong signals that they will likely move forward with using this tool within this timeline:

 Addressing infrastructure needs